2005 Belize unrest

-The 2005 protests in Belize are two separate but related incidents of civil unrest in the Central American nation, occurring in January and April.
+Two separate but related incidents of civil unrest in the Central American country of Belize occurred in January and April.

 January 2005 budget protests

 Civil unrest broke out in the capital city of Belmopan in Belize during mid-January 2005.
 The unrest was provoked by the release of a new national budget with significant tax increases.
 It was also guided by anger at the ruling People's United Party for the worsening fiscal condition of the Belizean government.

 Run-up

 On January 14, 2005 Said Musa's administration announced its budget for 2005-2006.
 The budget included major tax increases on a variety of businesses and commodities.
 It included an 11% increase in the real estate sales tax, a five percent tax increase for financial institutions, an eight percent tax increase on tobacco, and a 100% tax increase on rum.
 The government claims that these tax increases were comparable to increases instituted in 1998 under the United Democratic Party (UDP).
 However, after years of popular frustration at alleged financial mismanagement and corruption by the People's United Party (PUP), the new budget sparked condemnation from local interest groups and protests at the National Assembly building on January 14, with demonstrations continued throughout the following week.
 The main protesters were the National Trade Union Congress of Belize and the Belize Chamber of Commerce.

 Crowds outside the National Assembly, with signs calling for the resignation of Prime Minister Said Musa.